 WHAT IS NCORE?

-THE SOUTHWEST CENTER FOR HUMAN RELATIONS STUDIES: The Southwest Center is a department within the Public and Community Services Division of the College of Continuing Education at the University of Oklahoma.
+The Southwest Center is a department within the Public and Community Services Division of the College of Continuing Education at the University of Oklahoma.
 Formed in 1961, the Southwest Center is devoted to the study, understanding, and resolution of human conflict and to promoting understanding and cooperation among people of different racial, ethnic, religious, and economic backgrounds.
-One of the major programs of the Southwest Center is the Annual National Conference on Race & Ethnicity in American Higher Education (NCORE), which serves as the leading national forum on issues of race and ethnicity in American higher education.
+One of the major programs of the Southwest Center is the Annual National Conference on Race and Ethnicity in American Higher Education (NCORE), which serves as the leading national forum on issues of race and ethnicity in American higher education.

-NCORE CONFERENCE HISTORY: In 1988, The Southwest Center for Human Relations Studies launched the first Annual National Conference on Race & Ethnicity in American Higher Education (NCORE) to address the resurgence of racist incidents in higher education.
+In 1988, The Southwest Center for Human Relations Studies launched the first Annual National Conference on Race and Ethnicity in American Higher Education (NCORE) to address the resurgence of racist incidents in higher education.
 Since its inception, NCORE has evolved into a vital national resource for higher education institutions, providing an annual multicultural forum that attracts Black/African Americans, American Indians, Asian/Pacific Islanders, Latino/as, and European Americans representing higher education institutions across the United States.

 The NCORE conference series constitutes the leading and most comprehensive national forum on issues of race and ethnicity in American higher education.
 The conference focuses on the complex task of creating and sustaining comprehensive institutional change designed to improve racial and ethnic relations on campus and to expand opportunities for educational access and success by culturally diverse, traditionally underrepresented populations.